Yash621/MLH-Fellowship-Orientation-Hackathon/README.md

-# APP NAME
+# Medex

 ## 📌 Brief description

-APP NAME has the prime objective of a disease prediction system, along with a secure payment system using Solana blockchain and a smart contract for booking an appointment with the doctor.
+Medex has the prime objective of a disease prediction system, along with a secure payment system using Solana blockchain and a smart contract for booking an appointment with the doctor.

 ## 💡 Inspiration